7 Things You Should Not Do in an Interview

 There are several things that can go wrong during an interview which can affect your chances of landing that job.
 Recruiters can let go of some of them, but several mistakes are considered deal-breakers.

 So, what are the common mistakes that candidates do to disqualify themselves from the job?
-Here are seven things that you shouldn’t do in an interview:
+Here are seven things that you should not do in an interview:

 Punctuality says a lot about a job candidate.
-It demonstrates your respect for the time of the interviewer and you want the job.
+It demonstrates your respect for the time of the interviewer and that you really want the job.
 If you’re late for something as important as a job interview, how can you be relied on for other matters?
-Remember to arrive about 15 minutes before your scheduled interview.
+Arrive about 15 minutes before your scheduled interview time.
 In case of an emergency that will prevent you from showing up on time, make sure to inform the interviewer.

-One of the biggest mistakes when it comes to body language during the interview is avoiding eye contact.
+One of the biggest mistakes when it comes to body language during an interview is avoiding eye contact.
 Even when you’re not applying for a job, not looking at someone in the eye during conversations can look like you’re hiding something or you cannot be trusted.
-This also shows that you’re not interested in what the interviewer is talking about.
+This also tends to communicate that you’re not interested in what the interviewer is talking about.

-You may not be conscious about it, but playing something on the table during an interview tells the interviewer that you are not interested or you’re bored.
+You may not be conscious of it, but playing something on the table during an interview tells the interviewer that you are not interested or that you’re bored.
 Sit properly and focus your attention on the task at hand.

-It doesn’t matter if you’re nervous or not – always remember to smile when you greet the interviewer or even the receptionist at the lobby.
+It doesn’t matter if you’re nervous or not – always remember to smile when you greet the interviewer or even the receptionist in the lobby.
 This will help show your pleasing personality and your interest in the job.
-Refusing to smile gives the impression that you’re a snub who’d rather be anywhere else.
+Refusing to smile makes a very bad first impression.

-These are just some of the things that you shouldn’t do in an interview.
+These are just some of the things that you should not do in an interview.
 If you want the job, make the first impression count.
 Check your appearance and be professional.
-A combination of the right knowledge and skills, behavior and personality will increase your chances of getting hired.
+A combination of the right knowledge and skills, behavior, and personality will increase your chances of getting hired.